- Address: Robert-Enke-Straße 1, Hanover

 - Tenants: Hannover 96 (football)

 The venue was known as the Niedersachsenstadion between 1954 and 2002.
 Between 2002 and 2013, it was known as the AWD-Arena.
-The HDI Arena hosted several FIFA World Cup matches.
+The stadium was named HDI Arena before it became the Heinz-von-Heiden-Arena in 2022.
+It hosted several FIFA World Cup matches.
 On 15 June 1974, the stadium hosted its first-ever FIFA World Cup match.
 The national football team of the Netherlands won the game after beating the inaugural FIFA World Cup winners Uruguay.
 53,000 people attended the game.
 The second FIFA World Cup game at the HDI-Arena was a 1-1 draw between Bulgaria and Uruguay.
 The national football team of Brazil won the third and fourth game of the tournament at the venue.
 They defeated the former German Democratic Republic and the Argentine Republic.